alexllama/silakka54/README.md

 And the following on Layer 1:
 - Print Screen
 - F9 is the AutoHotkey keyboard shortcut for toggling mute on a Teams call
-- M0 is the Macro trigger for creating a new Outlook meeting notice (Win+2, Ctrl+Shift+A)
+- M0 is the Macro trigger for creating a new Outlook meeting notice (Win+2, Ctrl+Shift+A).
+Note it doesn't work consistently so I am not using it now